sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/sourcegraph_cloud.md

 ### How secure is Sourcegraph cloud?
 Can Sourcegraph see my code?

 Even though Sourcegraph cloud is in private beta, it has been designed with security and privacy at the core.
 No Sourcegraph user, admin, or Sourcegraph employee has access to your private code.
 This functionality has been rigorously tested during a 2 month private beta with hundreds of users who connected more than 15,000 repositories.
-In addition, prior to public beta Sourcegraph conducted a robust 3rd party penetration test and regularly conducts internal security audits.
+In addition, prior to Public Beta Sourcegraph conducted a robust 3rd party penetration test and regularly conducts internal security audits.

 See also: